mspnp/cloud-design-patterns/docs/leader-election.md

 This pattern might not be useful if:
 - There's a natural leader or dedicated process that can always act as the leader.
 For example, it might be possible to implement a singleton process that coordinates the task instances.
 If this process fails or becomes unhealthy, the system can shut it down and restart it.
 - The coordination between tasks can be achieved using a more lightweight method.
 For example, if several task instances simply need coordinated access to a shared resource, a better solution is to use optimistic or pessimistic locking to control access.
 - A third-party solution is more appropriate.
-For example, the Microsoft Azure HDInsight service (based on Apache Hadoop) uses the services provided by Apache Zookeeper to coordinate the map and reduce tasks that collect and summarize data. <<RBC: I question whether the info that follows this is necessary in a pattern.
-Especially in the section about when not to use the pattern.
-Should this possibly be moved to the guidance section?>>It’s also possible to install and configure Zookeeper on an Azure Virtual Machine and integrate it into your own solutions, or use the Zookeeper prebuilt virtual machine image available from Microsoft Open Technologies.
-For more information, see [Apache Zookeeper on Microsoft Azure](https://msopentech.com/opentech-projects/apache-zookeeper-on-windows-azure-2/).
+For example, the Microsoft Azure HDInsight service (based on Apache Hadoop) uses the services provided by Apache Zookeeper to coordinate the map and reduce tasks that collect and summarize data.

 ## Example

-The DistributedMutex project in the LeaderElection solution (a sample that demonstrates this pattern is available on [GitHub](https://github.com/mspnp/cloud-design-patterns/tree/master/samples/leader-election)) shows how to use a lease on an Azure storage blob <<RBC: Should "storage" be capped here?
-I'm pretty sure this shouldn't be "Azure Blob Storage" but I could be wrong.>> to provide a mechanism for implementing a shared, distributed mutex.
+The DistributedMutex project in the LeaderElection solution (a sample that demonstrates this pattern is available on [GitHub](https://github.com/mspnp/cloud-design-patterns/tree/master/samples/leader-election)) shows how to use a lease on an Azure Storage blob to provide a mechanism for implementing a shared, distributed mutex.
 This mutex can be used to elect a leader among a group of role instances in an Azure cloud service.
 The first role instance to acquire the lease is elected the leader, and remains the leader until it releases the lease or isn't able to renew the lease.
 Other role instances can continue to monitor the blob lease in case the leader is no longer available.

 >  A blob lease is an exclusive write lock over a blob.
 A single blob can be the subject of only one lease at any point in time.
 A role instance can request a lease over a specified blob, and it'll be granted the lease if no other role instance holds a lease over the same blob.
 Otherwise the request will throw an exception.

->  <<RBC: The published version of this pattern includes this para in the note.
-It's kind of hard to read because there's no line break between the paras.
-Not sure if there's a way to force that.
-Also, do you only need the doohickey at the first line of the note?>> To avoid a faulted role instance retaining the lease indefinitely, specify a lifetime for the lease.
+> To avoid a faulted role instance retaining the lease indefinitely, specify a lifetime for the lease.
 When this expires, the lease becomes available.
 However, while a role instance holds the lease it can request that the lease is renewed, and it'll be granted the lease for a further period of time.
 The role instance can continually repeat this process if it wants to retain the lease.
 For more information on how to lease a blob, see [Lease Blob (REST API)](https://msdn.microsoft.com/library/azure/ee691972.aspx).

-The `BlobDistributedMutex` class in the C# example below contains the `RunTaskWhenMutexAquired` method that enables a role instance to attempt to obtain a lease over a specified blob.
+The `BlobDistributedMutex` class in the C# example below contains the `RunTaskWhenMutexAquired` method that enables a role instance to attempt to acquire a lease over a specified blob.
 The details of the blob (the name, container, and storage account) are passed to the constructor in a `BlobSettings` object when the `BlobDistributedMutex` object is created (this object is a simple struct that is included in the sample code).
 The constructor also accepts a `Task` that references the code that the role instance should run if it successfully acquires the lease over the blob and is elected the leader.
-Note that the code that handles the low-level details of obtaining the lease is implemented in a separate helper class named `BlobLeaseManager`.
+Note that the code that handles the low-level details of acquiring the lease is implemented in a separate helper class named `BlobLeaseManager`.

 ```
 public class BlobDistributedMutex